Warnings for Xhance

 Hypersensitivity Reactions Including Anaphylaxis

-Persons who are using drugs that suppress the immune system are more susceptible to infections than healthy individuals and may experience a worsening of existing infections.
+Persons who are using drugs that suppress the immune system, such as corticosteroids, including XHANCE, are more susceptible to infections than healthy individuals and may experience a worsening of existing infections.
 Chickenpox and measles, for example, can have a more serious or even fatal course in susceptible adults using corticosteroids.
 In such adults who have not had these diseases or been properly immunized, particular care should be taken to avoid exposure.
 How the dose, route, and duration of corticosteroid administration affect the risk of developing a disseminated infection is not known.
 The contribution of the underlying disease and/or prior corticosteroid treatment to the risk is also not known.
 If a patient is exposed to chickenpox, prophylaxis with varicella zoster immune globulin (VZIG) may be indicated.
 If a patient is exposed to measles, prophylaxis with pooled intramuscular immunoglobulin (IG) may be indicated.
-(See the respective package inserts for complete VZIG and IG prescribing information.)
-If chickenpox develops, treatment with antiviral agents may be considered.
+(See the respective Prescribing Information for VZIG and IG) If chickenpox develops, treatment with antiviral agents may be considered.

 Corticosteroids should be used with caution, if at all, in patients with active or quiescent tuberculosis infections of the respiratory tract; systemic fungal, bacterial, viral, or parasitic infections; or ocular herpes simplex [see ADVERSE REACTIONS].